 Improved incident response and recovery capabilities:

 With today’s ever-evolving cyber threat landscape, cyber incidents are no longer an ‘if’ but a ‘when’ for organisations.
 Recognising the inevitability of these cyber incidents, regulators have placed greater emphasis on the development of robust incident response and response capabilities in the updated guidelines.
-The updates stressed the importance of preparedness and resilience in mitigating the potential impact of cyber threats.
+The updates stressed the importance of cybersecurity governance, preparedness and resilience in mitigating the potential impact of cyber threats.
 This includes creating an incident response plan, regularly testing and updating the plan, and ensuring that the organisation can quickly and effectively recover from a cybersecurity incident.

 Enhanced focus on cybersecurity governance

 The need for strong governance and oversight in managing cybersecurity risks is underscored in the updated guidelines, with the critical role of senior management and the board in driving cybersecurity initiatives and fostering a security-conscious culture within the organisation being highlighted.
-This includes establishing a clear cybersecurity strategy, defining roles and responsibilities for risk management, and ensuring that cybersecurity measures commensurate with the organisation’s overall risk appetite.
+This includes establishing a clear cybersecurity strategy, defining roles and responsibilities for risk management, and ensuring that cybersecurity measures are commensurate with the organisation’s overall risk appetite.

 Smarter Automation and Tools Enabling Security